jaywink/diaspora-juju/README.md

 it needs the host name setting, but you can configure other parts of the charm at the same time.

+Note!
+While the hostname can be set after the initial deploy command - the application will not be fully configured until a hostname is provided, so it is wise to create a configuration file for the initial deploy command.

 To deploy (from the Juju Charm store, once this lands there):

     juju deploy --config=<path to config> diaspora